 Fourth semester Thesis, 30 credits

 This is a campus-based, full-time programme, which means around 30-40 hours of study per week.
 It is not possible to study this programme part-time or as distance learning.
-The language of instruction at Uppsala is English; French and Spanish are used at certain partner universities.
 You must study at least one semester at a partner university outside Sweden.

 The core courses in the first semester are studied and examined one at a time.
 The lay-out and pace of courses at partner universities will vary.